marketneutral/alphatools/README.md

 Additionally, nothing in this package constitutes investment advice.
 This package is a personal project and nothing in its functionality or examples is reflective of any past or current employer.

-Lastly, there are no automated tests (or any tests for that matter), no docstrings, or any other features associated with what you might consider a well supported open source package.
+Lastly, there are no automated tests (or any significnat tests for that matter), no automated nightly build, no docstrings, or any other features associated with what you might consider a well supported open source package.

 ## Contributing